BlockchainCommons/Research/papers/bcr-2023-002-known-value.md

 #### W3C Verifiable Credentials

 The W3C Verifiable Credentials vocabulary provides terms for expressing credentials on the Web in a cryptographically secure, privacy-respecting, and machine-verifiable way.
 It defines concepts like `VerifiableCredential`, `VerifiablePresentation`, `credentialSubject`, `issuer`, and `proof`.
 This vocabulary is fundamental to decentralized identity and digital credential ecosystems.

+#### GS1 Web Vocabulary

+The GS1 Web Vocabulary is an OWL ontology for global supply chain and product identification, published by GS1 (the organization behind barcodes and GTINs).
+It extends Schema.org with detailed product, organization, and supply chain concepts covering food/beverage/tobacco products, wearable products, allergen details, nutrition information, packaging, certifications, and extensive code lists for regulated product data.
+The vocabulary defines classes like `gs1:Product`, `gs1:Organization`, and `gs1:FoodBeverageTobaccoProduct`, along with properties for GTINs, ingredient sequences, allergen declarations, and GS1 Digital Link resolver types.

 #### Schema.org